maarten-pennings/howto/c64functons/readme.md

 In this article we look at _functions_ in Commodore 64 BASIC.

-In the context of this article the stabd-alone term "function" refers to `FN F(X)`, not subroutines (`GOSUB`), nor built-in functions.
+In the context of this article the stand-alone term "function" refers to `FN F(X)`, not subroutines (`GOSUB`), nor built-in functions.